Cucina Duse 01

 The island kitchen: everything you need to know

-The island is a striking architectural element that immediately catches the eye and becomes the centerpiece around which the modern kitchen revolves.
-In all its forms, the island embodies the core values of Italian design: balance between form and function, attention to detail, and the ability to turn everyday gestures into moments of quality.
+The island is a powerful architectural element that immediately attracts attention and becomes the central focus around which the modern kitchen is designed.
+In each of its variations, the island embodies the fundamental values of Italian design: a balance between form and function, meticulous attention to detail, and the capacity to transform everyday gestures into authentic moments of quality.

 This article explores how to design a kitchen with an island to create a space that becomes the true heart of your home—a place for shared experiences.